ManticoreGamesInc/platform-documentation/src/tutorials/terrain_reference.md

 ## Foliage Tool

 In the Core Terrain System, foliage are simple objects that are generated at random positions on a specific terrain material.
-In most cases, your foliage will take the form of trees, boulders, and bushes.
+In most cases, foliage will take the form of trees, boulders, and bushes.
 The foliage system will automatically generate and place the foliage on the terrain.
 Each foliage object is tied to a specific terrain material.
 Foliage objects will only spawn on the terrain material they are associated with.

 The **Foliage** tab in the **Properties** window of the selected terrain object is used to configure the settings for generating foliage on a terrain object.